‘Highest 2 Lowest’ Trailer: Denzel Washington Wants His Money

 A24 and Apple Original Films released the video on Monday, August 4, showing Washington at his finest as music mogul David King.

 “There’s more to life than just making money.
-There’s integrity, there’s what you stand for,” King says as James Brown’s “The Payback” plays in the background.
+There’s integrity, there’s what you stand for,” King says while James Brown’s “The Payback” plays in the background.

-The shadowy kidnapper demands $17.5 million in a black Jordan backpack.
+The mysterious kidnapper demands $17.5 million in a black Jordan backpack.

-But King says in a recorded phone call, “I ain’t got it!”
+But King says in a phone call as police record, “I ain’t got it!”

-The kidnapper tells him to find the money because he has serious bills and he’s not going back to prison.
+The kidnapper tells him to find the money because he has serious bills to pay, he needs cash, and he’s not going back to prison.

 Related: Ryan Coogler Teases Denzel Washington in ‘Black Panther 3’

-The cast also includes Ilfenesh Hadera (Godfather of Harlem), Michael Potts (The Wire), Dean Winters (Law & Order: SVU), and John Douglas Thompson (The Gilded Age).
+The cast also includes Ilfenesh Hadera (Godfather of Harlem), Dean Winters (Law & Order: SVU), John Douglas Thompson (The Gilded Age), and Michael Potts (who played the iconic Brother Mouzone on The Wire).

 The film is inspired by Japanese director Akira Kurosawa’s 1963 crime thriller High and Low.
-Kurosawa’s version centered on a shoe company executiveand and extortion plot.
+Kurosawa’s version centered on a shoe company executive and an extortion plot.

-The thriller screened at the Cannes Film Festival in May, and received positive reviews.
+The upcoming thriller screened at the Cannes Film Festival in May, and received a positive reception.
 It currently has an 89 percent score on Rotten Tomatoes from a total of 39 reviews.

 The movie marks the fifth collaboration between Oscar winners Spike Lee and Denzel Washington after Mo’ Better Blues, Malcolm X, He Got Game, and Inside Man.